awsdocs/amazon-efs-user-guide/doc_source/creating-using-create-fs.md

 You can enable encryption at rest when creating a file system\.
 If you enable encryption at rest for your file system, all data and metadata stored on it are encrypted\.
 You can enable encryption in transit later, when you mount the file system\.
 For more information about Amazon EFS encryption, see [Data encryption in Amazon EFS](encryption.md)\.

 To create the file system mount targets in your VPC, you must specify VPC subnets\.
-The console prepopulates the list of VPCs in your account that are in the selected AWS Region\.
+The console pre\-populates the list of VPCs in your account that are in the selected AWS Region\.
 First, you select your VPC, and then the console lists the Availability Zones in the VPC\.
 For each Availability Zone, you can select a subnet from the list, or use the default subnet if it exists\.
 After you select a subnet, you can either specify an available IP address in the subnet or let Amazon EFS choose an address automatically\.

 ## Creating a file system with custom settings using the Amazon EFS console<a name="creating-using-fs-part1-console"></a>